-(first posted 10/12/2011.
-I’m off to sunny California for a week, so there may be a few more re-runs than usual) So it’s 1955, and you aren’t necessarily a brand loyalist, yet still a General Motors loyalist.
+(first posted 10/12/2011) So it’s 1955, and you aren’t necessarily a brand loyalist, yet still a General Motors loyalist.
 The all new for 1954 B-Body by Fisher cousins, the Oldsmobile 88/Super 88 and Buick Special/Century are pleasantly updated for 1955.
-While Buick actually ran away with the sales game in 1955 (all the way to #3), Oldsmobile held it’s own in the market (holding steady at #5).
+While Buick actually ran away with the sales game in 1955 (all the way to #3), Oldsmobile held its own in the market (holding steady at #5).
 Which way would you fly in ’55?

 Taillight to taillight, both cars alternate on being very similar, yet very different.
 Both represented a butching up of the Harley Earl school of curves design philosophy.
 They’re more boxy than everything that proceeded them for about 20 years.
 The Buick hardtop with the full radius wheel well openings at the rear plus the soon to be traditional Ventiports project more of a sporting flair.

 The Olds is decidedly more of a lead sled.
 The rear wheels are (optionally) skirted in a fashion to mimic the flying color two toning frolicking on the side panels.
 And the 88 is a little less square shouldered (looking) compared to the Special/Century twins.
 A bit softer, more feminine and more international, right down to the Globe emblem front and rear.
 If you value brute masculinity, the Buick is your car in looks.
 If you like feminine refinement, there’s an Oldsmobile showroom for you.

 The same can be said for the Olds face.
 A tad bit more glamorous, the name “staged” on a grille bar between two rocket intake dagmars.

 The Buick is decidedly more forceful, from pointed dagmars to the mesh grille and squarer hood, the Buick means business.
 It also seems less overdone compared to Oldsmobile.